NoumenaDigital/npl-vscode-extension/src/resources/templates/npl-instructions.md

     The return type (`returns Type`) must always come before the state constraint (`| stateName`).

+18. **Always initialize variables**: ALL variables MUST be initialized when declared.
+Uninitialized variables are not allowed in NPL.

+    ```npl
+    // INCORRECT - uninitialized variable
+    private var bookingTime: DateTime;

+    // CORRECT - variable with initialization
+    private var bookingTime: DateTime = now();
+    ```

 ## Key Guidelines

 1. All NPL files have the `.npl` extension and must start with a package declaration.